BRPD: Second arrest made in fatal botched robbery from July

 Officers said the victim of the robbery shot Clark, who died at the scene.
 Later that day police arrested 23-year-old Javorie Springer for second-degree murder and illegal use of a weapon.
 At the time, officers said the shooting was domestic related.

-Court records show that a grand jury returned a pretermitted bill for Springer.
+Court records show that a grand jury opted against bringing a formal charge for Springer at the time.

 Trending News